publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2252.md

                 (i) the form and amount of action described in paragraph (2)(A), (B), and (C) that would prevent or remedy the injury or threat thereof,

-                (ii) the objectives and actions specified in the adjustment plan, if any, submitted under subsection (a)(4) of this section,
+                (ii) the objectives and actions specified in the adjustment plan, if any, submitted under subsection (a)(4),

-                (iii) any individual commitment that was submitted to the Commission under subsection (a)(6) of this section,
+                (iii) any individual commitment that was submitted to the Commission under subsection (a)(6),

                 (iv) any information available to the Commission concerning the conditions of competition in domestic and world markets, and likely developments affecting such conditions during the period for which action is being requested, and

                 (v) whether international negotiations may be constructive to address the injury or threat thereof or to facilitate adjustment.

-        (6) Only those members of the Commission who agreed to the affirmative determination under subsection (b) of this section are eligible to vote on the recommendation required to be made under paragraph (1) or that may be made under paragraph (3).
-Members of the Commission who did not agree to the affirmative determination may submit, in the report required under subsection (f) of this section, separate views regarding what action, if any, should be taken under [section 2253 of this title][/us/usc/t19/s2253].
+        (6) Only those members of the Commission who agreed to the affirmative determination under subsection (b) are eligible to vote on the recommendation required to be made under paragraph (1) or that may be made under paragraph (3).
+Members of the Commission who did not agree to the affirmative determination may submit, in the report required under subsection (f), separate views regarding what action, if any, should be taken under [section 2253 of this title][/us/usc/t19/s2253].

     (f) __Report by Commission__

-        (1) The Commission shall submit to the President a report on each investigation undertaken under subsection (b) of this section.
+        (1) The Commission shall submit to the President a report on each investigation undertaken under subsection (b).
 The report shall be submitted at the earliest practicable time, but not later than 180 days (240 days if the petition alleges that critical circumstances exist) after the date on which the petition is filed, the request or resolution is received, or the motion is adopted, as the case may be.

         (2)

          The Commission shall include in the report required under paragraph (1) the following:

-            (A) The determination made under subsection (b) of this section and an explanation of the basis for the determination.
+            (A) The determination made under subsection (b) and an explanation of the basis for the determination.

-            (B) If the determination under subsection (b) of this section is affirmative, the recommendations for action made under subsection (e) of this section and an explanation of the basis for each recommendation.
+            (B) If the determination under subsection (b) is affirmative, the recommendations for action made under subsection (e) and an explanation of the basis for each recommendation.

             (C) Any dissenting or separate views by members of the Commission regarding the determination and any recommendation referred to in subparagraphs (A) and (B).

-            (D) The findings required to be included in the report under subsection (c)(2) of this section.
+            (D) The findings required to be included in the report under subsection (c)(2).

             (E) A copy of the adjustment plan, if any, submitted under [section 2251(b)(4) of this title][/us/usc/t19/s2251/b/4].